wazuh/wazuh-documentation/source/installation-guide/index.rst

 Check the :ref:`Getting started <getting_started>` section to learn more about the Wazuh solution, its components, architecture, and capabilities.
 Alternatively, you can check our :ref:`Wazuh quickstart <quickstart>` to learn how to install all the central components on the same host using the unattended installation script.

-Wazuh is a free and open source host-based intrusion detection system.
+Wazuh is a free and open source host-based intrusion detection system (HIDS).
 Wazuh server and Wazuh agent are under `GNU GPL version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_ license.
 Wazuh indexer and Wazuh dashboard are under `Apache License 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.

 On-premises Wazuh deployment